sib-swiss/single-cell-training/docs/day1/normalization_scaling.md

 ## Exercises

-> :fontawesome-solid-ribbon: This chapter uses the `gbm` dataset

 ### Normalization

 After removing unwanted cells from the dataset, the next step is to normalize the data.
 By default, Seurat employs a global-scaling normalization method `"LogNormalize"` that normalizes the feature expression measurements for each cell by the total expression, multiplies this by a scale factor (10,000 by default), and log-transforms the result.
-Normalized values are stored in the "RNA" slot of the gbm object.
+Normalized values are stored in the "RNA" assay (as item of the `@assay` slot) of the seu object.

 **Exercise:** Have a look at the assay data before and after running `NormalizeData()`.
 Did it change?

 !!! hint
-    You can extract assay data with the function `Seurat::GetAssay`
+    You can extract assay data with the function `Seurat::GetAssayData`.
+By default, the slot `data` is used, containing raw counts before normalization, and normalized counts after normalization.
+Use `Seurat::GetAssayData(seu, slot = "counts")` to get the raw count data after normalization.

 ??? done "Answer"
     You can check out some assay data with:

     ```R
-    Seurat::GetAssay(gbm)[1:10,1:10]
+    Seurat::GetAssayData(seu)[1:10,1:10]
     ```
     Returning: